 The latest big Windows 10 Update – the October 2018 Update, as Microsoft calls it – has landed.
 Chances are, though, that you haven’t been upgraded yet.
 Here’s how to force Microsoft’s hand and get the latest Windows 10 Update right away.

-Get the latest Windows 10 Update: do you have it already?
+Do you have the latest Windows 10 Update already?